Clay County, Missouri: History

 Clay County was settled primarily from migrants from the Upper Southern states of Kentucky, Tennessee, and Virginia.
-They brought enslaved persons and slaveholding traditions with them, and quickly started cultivating crops similar to those in Middle Tennessee and Kentucky: hemp and tobacco.
+They brought slaves and slaveholding traditions with them, and quickly started cultivating crops similar to those in Middle Tennessee and Kentucky: hemp and tobacco.
 Clay was one of several counties settled mostly by Southerners to the north and south of the Missouri River.
 Given their culture and traditions, this area became known as Little Dixie.
 In 1860, enslaved persons made up 25% or more of the county's population.

 The 1828 execution of Annice, a slave owned by Jeremiah Prior, was the first to occur in Clay County.
 She was also the first female slave executed in the state of Missouri.